Château Langoa Barton Saint-Julien 2020 - 3ème Grand Cru Classé

 About the estate:

-A very fine Saint-Julien with a distinctive, classic style and consistent quality.
+A beautiful Saint-Julien with a distinct, classic style and consistent quality.

 Guide Hachette des vins